LambSystems/urbanlens/docs/architecture.md

 Recommended cache layers:

 - `region cache`
-  reused candidate proposals and region metadata for nearby repeated clicks
+  reused data context and source records for nearby repeated clicks
-- `hotspot evidence cache`
+- `investigation cache`
-  thermal, object, surface, and neighbor-comparison outputs for known hotspots
+  cached chain of thought and answers for known demo prompts
-- `trace playback layer`
+- `chain of thought playback`
-  reveals cached or precomputed evidence step by step over 5 to 15 seconds so the user still experiences investigation
+  reveals cached reasoning step by step so the user still experiences investigation

 For the hackathon, source retrieval can be simplified to a curated region-to-drone-evidence mapping as long as the backend contract already models scattered source inputs.